Table of Contents

 - alcohol consumption

 Prediction of the Risk of Progression of MCI to Dementia or AD

-Amyloid-beta-42 factor is a promising biomarker of MCI and has been shown to have 85% sensitivity and 80% specifity for MCI.
+The amyloid-beta-42 factor is a promising biomarker of MCI and has been shown to have 85% sensitivity and 80% specificity for MCI.

 Imaging studies are helpful in providing more certainty to the diagnosis of MCI.
 Structural imaging can show hippocampal volume loss and temporal lobe atrophy in patients with MCI.
 Amyloid abnormalities can be appreciated with positron-emission-tomography studies and are usually evident in patients with amnestic MCI.